Jag-commits/Comp359-T6/README.md

 Dependent Variables
 - Ordered List of Papers (Foundational Knowledge->Newer Papers)
 - Time to Convert CSV into adjacency list (HDD vs SSD)
-- **Maybe I could make another implementation of topological sort with an edgelist and compare time to sort
+- Time to sort adjacency list
+- Time to sort edge list

 Baseline for Verification:
 - The sorted list will be compared to manually verified variants for the correct reading order